adclz/auto-lsp/extensions/vscode-python-wasi-lsp/README.md

 An example demonstrating how to implement a Language Server in WebAssembly and run it in VS Code.

 It uses the `python_workspace` module from `auto_lsp` to implement a basic Python LSP server for testing purposes.

-## Functionality

-A simple language server that has a dummy got definition method and response to a custom message.

 ## Pre-requisites